austingray/reaxpress/README.md

 - This project is under development, and is subject to much change prior to hitting version 1.0.0
 - This project follows [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react)

-### Roadmap to v1

-- Add state management for the current endpoint
-- Finish the CLI functionality for routes
-- Finish the CLI functionality for users
-- Extend the CLI (?)
-- Add tests

 ### Installation